Ultimate Provo Real Estate Investing Guide for 2026

 Median Gross Rent

-Median gross rent is a valid signal of the stability of a city’s lease market.
-Regularly increasing gross median rents signal the type of robust market that you seek.
+Median gross rent will show you if a city has a stable lease market.
+Regularly growing gross median rents demonstrate the kind of reliable market that you are looking for.

 Median Population Age